Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Analytical Model

 \subsection{Relation to existing models}

 The approximate homeostasis and energy constraints introduced in \cref{eq: approximate homeo,eq: energy constraint} are not only grounded in biophysiological evidence but also generalize commonly used constraints in existing models (see \cref{tab:encoding-comparison}).
-Here, we first demonstrate how our constraints relate to those in \cite{ganguli2010implicit}, followed by a discussion of the connection to \cite{wang2012optimal}.
-It is evident that our energy constraint reduces to the mean firing rate (FR) constraint used in \cite{ganguli2010implicit} when setting $\alpha = 1$ and redefining $E$ as the mean firing rate denoted as $R$.
+Here, we first demonstrate how our constraints relate to those in \citet{ganguli2010implicit}, followed by a discussion of the connection to \citet{wang2012optimal}.
+It is evident that our energy constraint reduces to the mean firing rate (FR) constraint used in \citet{ganguli2010implicit} when setting $\alpha = 1$ and redefining $E$ as the mean firing rate denoted as $R$.
 The population size constraint can also be recovered from our constraints as follows:

-By jointly enforcing the conditions that yield the mean FR and population size constraints, we obtain $R(s) = R/N$, indicating that the population mean firing rate $R$ is evenly distributed across neurons.
-It is important to note that $R(s)$ denotes the firing rate at the level of stimulus values, while $R$ represents the overall firing rate in the framework of \cite{ganguli2010implicit}.
-This leads us to observe that approximate homeostasis, though not an explicit requirement of~\cite{ganguli2010implicit}, emerges as a signature of optimality in their model (see \cref{sec: Relation between Approximate Homeostasis Constraint and Optimality} for proof of this proposition).
+By jointly enforcing the conditions that yield the mean FR and population size constraints, we obtain $R(s) = R/N$, indicating that the population mean firing rate $R$ is evenly distributed across neurons. { It is important to note that \cite{ganguli2010implicit} uses the parameter $R$ to denote the total expected firing rate of a neuron population.
+The parameter $R_n$ in \cref{eq: original problem} represents the expected firing rate of the $n^{\mathrm{th}}$ neuron in the population.
+Meanwhile, $R(s)$ can be interpreted as the expected firing rate of a neuron whose preferred stimulus is $s$, and can be regarded as a ``continuous'' version of $R_n$. } The derivation in \cref{eq: derivation of ganguli} leads us to observe that approximate homeostasis, though not an explicit requirement of~\citet{ganguli2010implicit}, emerges as a signature of optimality in their model (see \cref{sec: Relation between Approximate Homeostasis Constraint and Optimality} for proof of this proposition).

-To reduce our constraint to the constraint of total FI states in \cite{wang2012optimal}, we now set $\alpha=3/2$:
+To reduce our constraint to the constraint of total FI states in \citet{wang2012optimal}, we now set $\alpha=3/2$:

 where $C \in \mathbb{R}$ is the FI coding capacity.
 Under the assumption $\alpha = 3/2$, the above reduction implies that our energy constraint can be interpreted as a weighted version of a coding resource constraint, where the weighting function corresponds to the firing rate $R(s)$.
 The generalization of our model to the existing frameworks is summarized and illustrated in \cref{fig: reduction to others}.